leskneebone/skills-SPARQL/snippets/archive/francisTables.md

 * roughly how many rows?

 (If it’s empty, I’ll give you one short diagnostic query to find which linking predicate/path is missing.)

+Table X. Francis → IT2017 overlap (via NST skills evidenced by TGA unit completion).
+This table summarises IT2017 curriculum concepts that are supported by NST skills associated with the TGA units Francis completed in Certificate III in IT.
+In the current graph, unit ICTPRG302 (Apply introductory programming techniques) is linked (via dcterms:source) to two NST skills — Programming Problem Solving and Algorithm Design — which in turn align to IT2017 Software Fundamentals.
+This provides an auditable “skills as semantic bridge” example: vocational achievement is connected to higher-education curriculum structure through stable skill entities with clear provenance back to specific units.